Travel to Belgium

 Refusal and possibility of appeal

-UIt has to be sent to:
+It must be sent to:

 Conseil du Contentieux des étrangers/Raad voor Vreemdelingenbetwistingen